ipunkt/laravel-notify/README.md

 Then you can modify the read and done action for your needs.
 And you can add your own custom actions.
 You do not have to use only these 3 actions: `created`, `read`, `done`.
 You can build your own custom workflow.
 Try it out!

 The AbstractNotification sends a user to the done action if he reads the notification.
-Override this behaviour th have your own workflow.
+Override this behaviour to have your own workflow.
 Ending with `done` might be a good one, starting with `created` is fix by the current implementation.